Nurturing Grief Retreats in North Yorkshire.

 Refreshments & Lunch

 Whilst we nourish our souls, it’s important to nourish our tummies too!
-An array of teas and refreshing cordials will be available.
+An array of teas and refreshing cordials will be available throughout the day.
 There will also be delicious locally made cakes and treats.
-You may prefer to bring your own picnic lunch from home, or I can arrange for sandwiches and salads to be delivered to the retreat from a local sandwich shop (prices vary).
+A light lunch will be provided for you to enjoy too.
 Please let me know upon booking if you have any allergies or dietary preferences.

 Accommodation

-Wellness Woodlands, our peaceful and inviting venue for the retreat, is located in Highley, near Bridgnorth, Shropshire.
-If you would like to stay a little longer, Shropshire offers a picturesque blend of rolling countryside, charming villages, and historic landmarks, perfect for a tranquil and enriching self-care break.
+If you would like to stay a little longer, the area offers a picturesque blend of rolling countryside, charming villages, and historic landmarks, perfect for a tranquil and enriching self-care break.

 For more information on places to stay and things to do locally, please see: